UAE: Family rescued after canoe breaks down near Sharjah Creek

 A family was rescued by the National Centre for Search and Rescue after their canoe broke down near Sharjah's coast.

-The canoe reportedly broke down due to technical malfunctions 13 nautical miles from Sharjah creek.
+The canoe reportedly broke down due to technical malfunctions 13 nautical miles away from Sharjah Creek.

 The location of the incident was immediately identified by the authorities, after which a search and rescue boat was sent to rescue the family and retrieve the broken canoe.